telefonicaid/fiware-sth-comet/doc/manuals/unit-test-coverage.md

     value: "5".
 -   `EVENT_NOTIFICATION_CONTEXT_ELEMENTS`: The number of context elements included in the simulated notifications sent to the STH component.
 Optional.
 Default value: 3.
--   `ENTITY_ID`: The id of the entity for which the random event will be generated.
+-   `ENTITY_ID`: The ID of the entity for which the random event will be generated.
 Optional.
 Default value: "entityId".
 -   `ENTITY_TYPE`: The type of the entity for which the random event will be generated.
 Optional.
 Default value:
     "entityType".
--   `ATTRIBUTE_NAME`: The id of the attribute for which the random event will be generated.
+-   `ATTRIBUTE_NAME`: The ID of the attribute for which the random event will be generated.
 Optional.
 Default value:
     "attrName"
 -   `ATTRIBUTE_TYPE`: The type of the attribute for which the random event will be generated.
 Optional.
 Default value:
     "attrType".